A vectorial Darboux transformation for integrable matrix versions of the Fokas-Lenells equation: Solutions of a two-component vector FL equation

-It is plausible now that, using an $n \times n$ Jordan block for $\Gamma$, and choosing $\gamma$, $A_1$, $A_2$ and $r$ as in the preceding examples, we obtain $n$-th order rogue waves (also see \cite{CMH17} for the NLS case).
-Results about rogue wave solutions of the two-component vector FL equation have been obtained earlier in \cite{Yang+Zhang18,ZYCW17,YZCBG19,Yue+Chen21}.
-A deeper analysis of the structure of rogue waves in the triple root case appeared recently in \cite{Ling+Su24}.
+Using an $n \times n$ Jordan block for $\Gamma$, and choosing $\gamma$, $A_1$, $A_2$ and $r$ as in the preceding examples, we obtain $n$-th order rogue waves (also see \cite{CMH17} for the NLS case).
+Results about rogue wave solutions of the two-component vector FL equation on the general plane wave background have been obtained earlier in \cite{YZCBG19}.
+A deeper analysis of the structure of rogue waves (location of peaks) in the triple root case appeared recently in \cite{Ling+Su24}.
+A different class of rogue waves is obtained in the next example.